maimArt/TableFilterFX/README.md

 If you want to bind the table data use the TableFilter.unfilteredItemsProperty() instead.**

 ## TODOs
 This is a early version of the filter.
 If you find any bugs please feel free to create an issue.
-I´m glad for any bug and missing feature report.
+I´m glad to every reported bug.

 - Deployment on center maven repository will come soon
 - Intensive testing of the filter will happen in nearest future